-Insomnia is a serious disorder, and effective treatment can be crucial to getting the sleep you need.
+Insomnia is a common disorder, and effective treatment can be crucial to getting the sleep you need.
 Explore safe, effective, nondrug insomnia treatments.By Mayo Clinic Staff

 Cognitive behavioral therapy for insomnia is a structured program that helps you identify and replace thoughts and behaviors that cause or worsen sleep problems with habits that promote sound sleep.
 Unlike sleeping pills, CBT-I helps you overcome the underlying causes of your sleep problems.

-To make effective changes, it's important to understand sleep cycles and learn how beliefs, behaviors and outside factors can affect your sleep.
-To help decide how to best treat your insomnia, your sleep therapist may have you keep a detailed sleep diary for one to two weeks.
+To identify how to best treat your insomnia, your sleep therapist may have you keep a detailed sleep diary for one to two weeks.

 Depending on your needs, your sleep therapist may recommend some of these CBT-I techniques: